Crown Colony of Eastern Agency Scheme: Decline

 Clow further stated the development of Pakistan's territorial claims were a reason to factor in the decline.
 The unrestricted immigration from Bengal began to be seen as an attempt to turn Assam into a muslim majority province to incorporate it into East Pakistan.
 Clow states that the tribal areas which were part of Assam essentially balanced out the religious demographics.

-Reginald Dormansmith, the second governor of Burma, also opposed the scheme, citing that "nothing but trouble ahead" would occur in Burma if they attempted to pursue the separate Agency scheme, and for the matter to be officially closed.
+Reginald Dorman-Smith, the second governor of Burma, also opposed the scheme, citing that "nothing but trouble ahead" would occur in Burma if they attempted to pursue the separate Agency scheme, and for the matter to be officially closed.
 On 6 May 1946, the Secretary of State for India, in a "Minutes on Backward Track", declared that it had become impracticable to transfer responsibility of the backwards track to any outside authority, whether British or a UN mandate.

 Other reasons for its decline have been argued due to the influence of the creation of the State of Pakistan, in which the British realised it was bad timing to carve out a protectorate of its own.
 Many hill leaders began to cooperate with the Indian government in due time as well.
-Nehru reached out to Reverend JJM Nicholls Roy from the Khasi and Jaintia Hills and convinced him to join India.
+Nehru reached out to Reverend James Joy Mohan Nichols Roy from the Khasi and Jaintia Hills and convinced him to join India.
 In the Lushai Hills, the Mizo Union opposed the proposal because they opposed the institution of Mizo chieftainship which they had come to see an anachronistic.
 A crown colony scheme would only continue the institution.
 The Naga Hills were convinced to join India under the promise of autonomy.
 The Naga National Council passed a resolution in June 1946 demanding autonomy and opposing the Crown Colony Scheme.
 Both Clow and Hydari negotiated with the Nagas with considerable success.